Combat Organization of the Socialist Revolutionary Party: Decline and attempted revival (1905–1907)

 In March 1905, police, acting on information from SR agent Nikolai Tatarov, arrested seventeen members of the Combat Organization.
-According to Savinkov, it "never again did it achieve such strength and such significance".
+According to Savinkov, "never again did it achieve such strength and such significance".
 Savinkov, with the remaining boeviki like Dora Brilliant, planned an assassination of General Dmitri Trepov in St. Petersburg, but constant police surveillance forced its abandonment.
 Plots against Grand Duke Vladimir Alexandrovich (held responsible for Bloody Sunday), General Nikolai Kleigels (governor-general of Kiev), and Baron Paul Simon Unterberger (governor of Nizhnii Novgorod) also produced no results.
 When Nicholas II issued the October Manifesto, the PSR Central Committee, despite protests from the Combat Organization and provincial boeviki, ordered a halt to terrorist activity.
 The Combat Organization subsequently "disintegrated", with most terrorists dispersing to the provinces.
 However, Savinkov and other dedicated advocates of terror were not ready to comply.
 He nurtured fantastic plans, including arresting Count Sergei Witte, bombing the St. Petersburg Okhrana section, and destroying all electrical and telephone lines in the capital, though none materialized.

-Following the suppression of the Moscow uprising in December 1905, the new Central Committee elected at the First PSR Congress (December 1905–January 1906) declared its intention to resume terrorist activities.
-The Combat Organization was to be rebuilt with about thirty new members.
-Its primary targets were Minister of the Interior Pyotr Durnovo and Vice Admiral Fyodor Dubasov, governor-general of Moscow, with both acts planned before the opening of the First Duma.